Eli Broad College of Business

 The Broad College’s Undergraduate Academic Services office coordinates advising, admissions, and other services for undergraduate students who plan to study business at MSU.

-Enrollment in the Broad College of Business is limited, and admission to the college is competitive.
+Students are officially admitted to the Broad College of Business in their junior year.
+Enrollment is limited, and admission to the college is competitive.
 Admission decisions are based on a hybrid model that considers academic and non-academic factors.

 Academic advisors in the Broad College are coordinators of the undergraduate experience.
 They provide critical information about academic programs and degree requirements, study abroad and leadership development, major choices and career options, policies and procedures, and campus resources.

 The Broad College offers degrees in several areas of study in business.
 View overall degree requirements, electives, transfer credits, majors, and specializations.

 For all undergraduate College of Business course override requests.

 The Lear Corporation Career Services Center is dedicated to providing highly individualized and progressive career development and placement support to MSU undergraduate students preparing for careers in business.

 Michigan State University is the national leader in study abroad, offering more than 200 programs, on all continents and in more than 60 countries.
 Programs are offered every session, including winter break, and range from two weeks to an academic year.
 Business study abroad is handled by the International Business Center.